*This part covers September 2015 (the leadership coup) until the end of 2016.

 “One Liberal MP said they were regularly approached and offered donations on the proviso they were not redirected to Mr Turnbull’s federal campaign.”

-16th July, 2016 – The Australian newspaper’s Jared Owens writes that the voting methods promoted by StopTurnbull.com were successfully employed against some of Turnbull’s most prominent coup plotters.
+16th July, 2016 –The Australian newspaper’s Jared Owens writes that the voting methods promoted by StopTurnbull.com and others were successfully employed against some of Turnbull’s most prominent coup plotters.

 18th July, 2016 – It is revealed that Turnbull donated well over $2 million dollars to the election campaign.
 This was required as a result of a donation boycott by conservatives.